 To keep from drowning in such a deluge he took to organizing all experience in terms of the four bases of mindfulness which he often described of as phenomena (or circumstance), body, interpersonal-feelings, and mind.
-Gautama also found it helpful to coordinate contemplations of compassion, love, and impermanence with these four bases of mindfulness and so he developed this system that slowly swings from active contemplation to passive meditation like a pendulum's gentle motion within a grandfather clock.
+Gautama also found it helpful to coordinate contemplations of compassion, love, and impermanence with these four bases of mindfulness Page 131 of 464 Meditation Techniques for Mind Control and so he developed this system that slowly swings from active contemplation to passive meditation like a pendulum's gentle motion within a grandfather clock.